 Key Stage 3 continues in Year 8, building on the ideas from Year 7 as well as introducing new topics.

 In Year 9

-Year 9 sees the completion of Key Stage 3 at Easter.
+Year 9 sees the completion of Key Stage 3 at Christmas.
 When students return in the new term they will begin their GCSE education.